|Birthname||Thomas Jeffrey Hanks|

 |Astrology data||17°29' 09°52 Asc.
 21°45'|

-Hanks was the third of four kids of Amos Hanks, a chef-restaurateur and Janet (Turner) Hanks, a hospital worker.
-His sister Sandra was born 6/31/1951, his brother Larry in 1953 and his younger brother Jim in 1961.
-At five, his father returned home from work one night and scooped up Tom and his sister and brother and drove off to Reno, NV for a new life.
+Hanks was the third of four kids of Amos Hanks, a chef-restaurateur and Janet (nee Frager) Hanks, a hospital worker.
+His sister Sandra (a writer) was born on 31 July 1951, his brother Larry (an entomology professor) on 26 January 1953 and his younger brother Jim (also an actor and filmmaker) on 15 June 1961.
+At five, his father returned home from work one night and scooped up Tom and his sister and brother and drove off to Reno, Nevada for a new life.
 His baby brother, Jim, was left with his mother.
 Within a year, his father married a woman with eight children of her own.
 In 1963, Amos Hanks divorced his second wife and moved his children with him to Oakland.
 He married a third wife, Frances Wong in 1966.
 By this time, Hanks had become accustom to a migratory childhood and settled into the part of the "new kid" in school.
 Though his family was close, Hanks longed for security to combat his loneliness.

 Hanks met his first wife, actress Samantha Lewes in his college years.
-Their son Colin was born before the couple were married in 1978 and their second child, Elizabeth, was born in 1982.
+Their son Colin (now an actor) was born in 1977, they were married in 1978 and their second child, Elizabeth, was born in 1982.
 Hanks believes that his real-life role as an absent husband and father ruined his first marriage which folded in 1987.
 He met actress Rita Wilson in 1985 while they were filming "Volunteers."
-They married on 3/30/1988.
-The couple have two kids, son Chester in 1990 and son Truman in 1996.
-The Hanks live in their Pacific Palisades home where the children watch limited TV and hang out with their dad.
+They married on 30 March 1988.
+The couple have two children, son Chester "Chet" born in 1990 and son Truman in 1996.
+The Hanks have homes in Pacific Palisades and Ketchum, Idaho.
 Hanks appreciates time spent with his children.
-An exciting afternoon for the actor is playing with his collection of 1940s typewriters.
 His best friend and soul mate is his wife, Rita.
 Her Old World extended family embraced Hanks and he is at home being a part of a close-knit family, visiting his in-laws almost every day.
 He is friendly with his fellow actors but prefers the company of a close circle of friends.

 Hanks has no interest in alcohol and marijuana was a one-time experiment in his college days.
 On not being close to his mother, he told her: "I love you, but I don't know you because I didn't live with you."
 Quick witted, a regular guy, he sums up his life with sweetness and simplicity, "Work, Family, Life....That's just it."